 In the main menu, choose Devices , and then hover over the menu item Dependencies to show other menu items.
 Follow the menu path (it is specific to your setup) to view dependencies of the objects in a specific probe or group only.

 Choose the menu item Dependencies Graph to see the device tree in the dependencies graph view with lines of different color connecting objects.
 Hover Dependencies Graph to show other menu items for the dependency graph (probes and groups).
 Click on a probe or group menu item to show its dependencies directly.
-The lines of the dependencies graph symbolize dependencies between the monitoring objects in the device tree.
+The lines in the dependencies graph symbolize dependencies between the monitoring objects in the device tree.
 Additionally, a color code is used for the dependencies.